Lizzadro Museum is now open in Oak Brook!

-.
-After the DVD the group is given directions by the tour guide about Museum rules, the scavenger hunt quiz, and the Gift Shop as needed.
+Tours The tour begins in the lecture hall with an interactive presentation.
+If specific subjects are preferred (earth science, social studies, art, etc.), advanced notice is required.
+After the presentation, the group is given directions by the tour guide about Museum rules, the scavenger hunt quiz, and the Museum Shop as needed.

 Rock and Mineral Identification